 Mining is an integral part of our economy.
-Not only does it provide the commodities to produce all the products that make our lives better, it also provides employment and financial benefits to build and support communities and social infrastructure.
+Not only does it provide the commodities to produce all the products we enjoy today that make our lives better.
+It also provides employment and financial benefits to build and support communities and social infrastructure.
 The mining industry has been very successful in supporting our economies due to the solid efforts of all involved people, companies, communities, governments and associations.
 Most importantly, it is the collaboration of all those mentioned that provides the foundation for success.
 It’s the sharing of our resources, experience and knowledge that forges this industry to be more productive, socially responsible and safer.

 Our association is not immune to the changing landscape, but we are very fortunate to have a strong executive group established and a lot of associate members with a high level of experience.
-I strongly believe that it is important that we continue to grow our membership base and focus on passing on and sharing our knowledge and wisdom with other participating members.
-This will ensure our association will remain strong and best prepared to support our industry into the future.
+I strongly believe that it is important that we continue to grow our membership base and focus on passing on and sharing our knowledge and wisdom with other participating member so that our association will remain strong and best prepared to support our industry into the future.

 As we move forward, I’m excited that the CDDA will continue to take on any new challenges and prepare for any opportunities by sharing our resources, experience and knowledge.
 This coupled with the relationship building that has been fostered over the past years will hopefully produce many meaningful initiatives that will support the mining industry that provides so much for our families, communities and our economy.

-I wish everyone the best and look forward to future accomplishments together.
+I wish everyone the best and look forward to 2020.

 Dwayne Ross has 17 years of experience in the mineral exploration and drilling industry, and has worked in many facets: exploration fieldwork, drilling, welding, fabricating and mechanics.